microbit-mark/PythonEditor/tests/manual/test-procedure.rst

     - The ping identifies the file type, so repeat:
         - Once for a Python file
         - Once for a Hex file
-- [ ] In the Load/Save modal, add a file via file dialog
-    - The ping identifies the file type, so repeat:
-        - Once for a Python file
-        - Once for a Hex file
-- [ ] In the Load/Save modal, click the "Download Hex" button
-    - One ping for clicking the button
-    - One ping indicating the script size in number of lines range
-    - One ping indicating the number of files in the file system
 - [ ] In the Load/Save modal, click on "Add file" button
 - [ ] In the Load/Save modal, click on the download button from a file in the fs
 - [ ] In the Load/Save modal, click on the delete button from a file in the fs
-- [ ] Click Snippets button
-- [ ] In the Snippets modal, click on each individual snippets
-    - Each snippet should have it's own ping
-- [ ] Click Options button
-- [ ] In the Options menu, click on each of the menu entries
-    - Each entry in the Options menu should have it's own ping
-- [ ] Click Help button
-- [ ] In the Help menu, click on each of the menu entries
-    - Each entry in the Help menu should have it's own ping
-- [ ] Click Zoom-in button
-- [ ] Click Zoom-out button
 - [ ] Drag&drop a file in the code editor area
     - The ping identifies the file type, so repeat:
         - Once for a Python file
         - Once for a Hex file
-- [ ] Edit the Script Name

 Test results